kawakatz/macCookies/README.md

 macCookies decrypt cookies stored in macOS browsers for pentesters.<br>
 This tool is intended to be used with C2.

+2024/11/07: This tool can decrypt "v20" cookies with a valid masterkey and -win flag.

 # Installation
 ```sh
 ➜  ~ go install -v github.com/kawakatz/macCookies/cmd/macCookies@latest